gedrutten/Portfolio/content/3580qca/Week09.md

 There was no specific readings for this week, however I did track down and go through the original english translation of the "Death of the Author" essay.
 In many ways, I agree with the outcome of this essay - we all are the product of our experiences, and the way we interpret anything is going to be influenced by those experiences.
 It is true that in order to understand a creative work, we often look to the creator to try to understand their motives and background.
 In this way we attempt to understand the **intended meaning** of the piece.
 This is really a conscious choice on the part of the observer - one can approach a creative piece and choose to understand it in the way it affects them and the way they interpret it, or they can search for the intended meaning of the creator of that piece.

 Either way, as creators, we should always consider that what we produce can be consumed by a variety of people and each will apply their own understanding from their own life experiences.
 This may result in observers understanding the piece in a different way to how it was intended.
-We should ensure that we don't make broad assumptions about our audience and if the understanding of a message is important, we should be explicit in delivering it's meaning.
+We should ensure that we don't make broad assumptions about our audience and if the understanding of a message is important, we should be explicit in delivering its meaning.

 The flipside is that we can use the audience's pre-concieved ideas to our advantage by playing on stereotypes and setting scenes that we know will generate a feeling or an understanding.
 This of course relies on a general knowledge of the intended audience and that they will pick up on these cues.